John Wesley and Social Holiness

 What is most valuable in the Wesleyan Anglican heritage (and here I speak specifically of the Conservative Holiness branch of the Wesleyan family) is the emphasis on personal holiness.
-We live in a time where the church has abdicated its role as the moral compass of culture, and in fact has embraced the moral uncertainty and relativism of the increasingly hostile forces of Cultural Marxism that control the direction of public thought.
+We live in a time where the church has abdicated its role as the moral compass of culture, and in fact has embraced the moral uncertainty and relativism of the increasingly hostile forces of the world that control the direction of public thought.

 Wesley's clear expectation of those in the Methodist movement was that, above all, they be a holy people, obedient to God's expressed will, and truly be salt and light.
 Unfortunately, the United Methodist Church is not upholding this primary principle taught by Wesley, nor is the greater body of Christianity.
 Instead we find the standard line is, 'I'm just a saved sinner.'
 This is simply an excuse in the face of their reluctance to actually pursue a holy life.